Biodiversity of New Caledonia: Preservation

 New Caledonia is considered a conservation priority by many environmental organizations, which have lobbied to preserve the islands' unique ecosystems.
 To date they have failed to achieve definitive protection for New Caledonia's remaining natural areas.
 For instance, all attempts to grant them UNESCO World Heritage Site-status protection failed, due to opposition by regional governments and mining and development interests.

 Mining continues to expand in sensitive areas, although mining companies perform minimal rehabilitation after a mine closes.
 However, even when taking such rehabilitation efforts into account, mining activity devastates the local biodiversity.
 World Heritage Site-status would limit mining activity in areas of ecological importance, affecting employment and government revenues.

 Grass-roots conservation efforts have been tentative at best, and invariably failed when in direct conflict with mining and other development projects.
 Recent efforts to increase habitat protection met with strong official opposition, and violence against the proponents.
-Notably, Bruno Van Peteghem, recipient of the 2001 Goldman Environmental Prize, used the local court system to force government leaders to obey laws protecting the country's coral reefs.
+Notably, Bruno Van Peteghem, recipient of the 2001 Goldman Environmental Prize, used the local court system to force government leaders to obey laws protecting the region's coral reefs.
 After winning in court, his home was firebombed, and his family was repeatedly threatened.
 Ultimately, the head of government, Jacques Lafleur, succeeded in silencing Van Peteghem, forcing him into de facto exile by arranging the termination of his employment with the national airline.

+The entirety of New Caledonia's EEZ is officially a marine protected area, the Natural Park of the Coral Sea.
+Levels of protection within the EEZ differ, 2.4% is highly protected, with economic activities including fishing and mining being legal in the remainder.
+On 18 October 2023 the government announced the highly protected area would be expanded to cover 10% of the EEZ.